GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 }
 ```

+When the header `X-Github-Access-Token` is provided, the response is the same as above.

-When header `X-Github-Access-Token` is not provided, the response will be:
+When it is not provided, the response will be:

 ```json
 {